programaths/microsoft-graph-docs/api-reference/beta/api/synchronization-synchronizationjob-post-bulkupload.md

 Perform a new bulk upload using the synchronization job.
 Use this API endpoint to ingest data into the Azure AD synchronization service.
 The synchronization service will apply the mappings associated with the synchronization job and process the incoming data.
 The rate limit for this API is 40 requests per second.
 Each request can contain a maximum of 50 user operations in the SCIM bulk request **Operations** array.

+>[!NOTE]
+>This API endpoint is only supported by provisioning apps of the type: API-driven inbound user provisioning to Azure AD and API-driven inbound user provisioning to on-premises Active Directory.

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).